zjregee/ovfs/README.md

 ## Periodic Reports During GSoC 2024 And Acknowledgements

-The following are progress reports from project implementation phase, all of which have been synchronized in the [OpenDAL dev maling list](https://lists.apache.org/list.html?dev@opendal.apache.org).
-We extend our gratitude to the [virtiofsd](https://gitlab.com/virtio-fs) project for its contributions; OVFS primarily references the implementation of virtiofsd v1.10.0.
-Special thanks to [Xuanwo](https://github.com/Xuanwo) and [Manjusaka](https://github.com/Zheaoli) for their guidance throughout the project.
+The following are reports from the implementation phase, all synchronized in the [OpenDAL dev mailing list](https://lists.apache.org/list.html?dev@opendal.apache.org).

 - [05.12-05.19](./docs/reports/05.12-05.19.md)
 - [05.20-06.02](./docs/reports/05.20-06.02.md)